 In the event that a Transmission User books Transmission Capacity at the same Point, through more than one (1) Approved Applications for Firm Services, the Total Booked Transmission Capacity for Delivery and the Total Booked Transmission Capacity for Reception of a Transmission User at a Reverse Flow Entry/Exit Point and at a Reverse Flow Exit/Entry Point serving the User are defined for each Day as the sum of the Booked Delivery and Reception Transmission Capacity, at the said Entry and Exit Points respectively, through each Application for Firm Services of the User, which is in effect during the said Day.

-3. Under a decision issued by RAE, following a proposal by the Operator, in accordance with the provision of paragraph 3 of Article 71 of the Law, a part of the Transmission Capacity for Delivery at an Exit Point or Exit Points of the NNGTS or of the Gasification Capacity of the LNG Facility is defined and is booked to provide public public service obligations, and particularly for reasons of security of supply.
+Under a decision issued by RAE, following a proposal by the Operator, in accordance with the provision of paragraph 3 of Article 71 of the Law, a part of the Transmission Capacity for Delivery at an Exit Point or Exit Points of the NNGTS or of the Gasification Capacity of the LNG Facility is defined and is booked to provide public service obligations, and particularly for reasons of security of supply.
 The Operator’s proposal will:

 Α) Document fully the reasons for which it is necessary to implement the above provision, and will be accompanied by all the relevant supporting evidence.